 If you're seeking specific criteria in a colored diamond, please call our Diamond and Jewelry Consultants at 1-800-242-2728 for more information.

-All Blue Nile fancy color diamonds are independently analyzed and graded by the Gemological Institute of America (GIA), which is among the most respected laboratories in the diamond industry.
+All Blue Nile colored diamonds are independently analyzed and graded by the Gemological Institute of America (GIA), which is among the most respected laboratories in the diamond industry.
 Each diamond is accompanied by a colored diamond identification and origin report.
 This authoritative report lists the diamond's specifications including its color grade, and ensures its natural origin.

-Setting Fancy Color Diamonds
+Setting Colored Diamonds

 When choosing a setting for a colored diamond, it is best to choose a setting material that will enhance the natural color of your diamond.
 For example, yellow diamonds are often set in yellow gold, while pink diamonds look best when set in rose gold.
 If you have questions about the best setting for your colored diamond, please call our Diamond and Jewelry Consultants at 1-800-242-2728 for more information.